 Where the design community meets.

-Design Curmudgeon Joined about 6 years ago
+Design Curmudgeon Joined over 6 years ago

 are you suggesting, on a design forum of all places, that user research might be an important part of designing a solution?